videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/101-conditionalaccess-templates-automation/readme.md

 # Pre-requisites

 Conditional Access APIs can be called by Global administrators, Security administrators, Conditional Access administrators (recommended), and Global readers (can only use the read APIs).
-The ability to manage conditional access policies is very powerful, so be sure to enforce Template 2 below which will require MFA for these roles!
+The ability to manage conditional access policies is very powerful, so be sure to require MFA for these roles!

 # Why do you need these templates